angeljrgsr/klipper_scripts/README.md

 # klipper_scripts
+##backup_klipper.sh
-# backup_klipper.sh will back up klipper and update itself with the latest script from my repository!
+This script will back up klipper, the moonraker databases, and update itself with the latest script from my repository!